Create and manage target group

 -

-On the target instance, create the following example code.
-This example is written in Python, but you may use an appropriate programming language as needed.
+On the target instance, create a script with the following sample code.
+This example is written in Python, but you may use any programming language suitable for your environment.

 sample_python_udp_server.pyimport socket

-localPort = 12345 # Port number used by the UDP Server created and run by this source code
+localPort = 12345 # Port number used by this UDP server

 bufferSize = 1024